-Benton Cemetery is located on the north approximately half a mile east of Meado acre site has no buildings.
-The Cemetery and financed by Benton Township.
+Benton Cemetery is located on the north side of SW 20th Street, approximately half a mile east of Meadowlark Road.
+The 11.1 acre site has no buildings.
+The Cemetery is operated, managed and financed by Benton Township.

-Benton Cemetery should serve the need for well beyond the 20-year Planning Pe
+Benton Cemetery should serve the needs of the people of Benton for well beyond the 20-year Planning Period.